AI-HPC-Research-Team/SCREP/README.md

 *Thanks to [Junyi Chen, et al.] for providing partial datasets[Chen, J., Wang, X., Ma, A., Wang, Q.E., Liu, B., Li, L., Xu, D. and Ma, Q., 2022.
 Deep transfer learning of cancer drug responses by integrating bulk and single-cell RNA-seq data.
 Nature Communications, 13(1), p.6494.]

 ### Tips:
-decreasing the args.updata_lr when the accuracy of meta training is retaining around 0.5 and dose not raise during the training phase of single cell transferring.
+Decreasing the args.updata_lr when the accuracy of meta training is retaining around 0.5 and dose not raise during the training phase of single cell transferring.

 ## References
 ```